Justice Robert H. Jackson Legal Fellow

-Catherine Sevcenko, FIRE’s associate director of litigation, graduated magna cum laude from George Mason School of Law after a career as a Foreign Service Officer.
+Catherine Sevcenko graduated magna cum laude from George Mason School of Law after a career as a Foreign Service Officer.
 Postings in Budapest, Munich, and Moscow before and after the fall of the Berlin Wall gave her a deep appreciation for the power of free speech.
-After law school, Catherine clerked on the Sixth Circuit Court of Appeals before starting work as a litigation associate at Steptoe & Johnson, LLC.
-After leaving Steptoe, Catherine joined the appellate group at the U.S. Trustees Program at the Department of Justice, where she successfully argued cases in the Fourth Circuit and the Ninth Circuit (as amicus).
-Catherine was interim Executive Director for a non-profit in Washington, D.C. before joining FIRE.
+After law school, Catherine clerked on the Sixth Circuit Court of Appeals before starting work as an associate at Steptoe & Johnson, LLC.
+After leaving Steptoe, Catherine joined the appellate group at the U.S. Trustees Program at the Department of Justice.
+Most recently, she was interim Executive Director for the U.S. Chess Center, a non-profit in Washington, D.C. that teaches chess to children.